Here’s a quick tip, which can help you avoid wasting your time and your money. It’s based around just 3 words: Consider the source.

 For instance, I don’t use email marketing software or email auto-responder services and I don’t write an email newsletter – Yet I have a rapidly growing email subscriber list of thousands.
 Marketing genius Seth Godin, no longer offers an email newsletter either!
 Why?
 Because he doesn’t need to and neither do I.

 We blog regularly and get emails in front of prospective clients all the time, because (in my case) over 65% of my readers receive this blog via email.
-I simply use a free Feedburner account, which allows me to deliver these blog posts, via email, to anyone who selects it; using that orange box on the top right of my blog.
+I use a Mailchimp account, which allows me to deliver these blog posts, via email, to anyone who selects it; using that orange box on the top right of my blog.
 If I have something I want to promote, I don’t need to send anyone marketing emails.
 I simply share it here on the blog and it will arrive, at a set time, in thousands of inboxes.
 It works REALLY well and helped me sell almost £130,000 in services and products last year.

 I recommend email marketing to many of my clients and my point here is certainly not to bash it.
 As some of you may know, I once wrote a very popular marketing newsletter, which was extremely successful.
 I’m simply using the way email marketing software and services are marketed as an example.
 The exact same point could have been made using; networking groups, newspaper and magazine advertising, mailing lists, blogging, pay-per-click and just about every other form of marketing.